Main output matrices

 alternate text

-For each atlas, two files are generated: the functional connectome (desc-FC.txt) and the time-series of that atlas (desc-timeseries.txt).
+For each atlas, one file is generated: the functional connectome (desc-FC.shape.gii) and The time-series of that atlas is only stored in the surface fsLR-32k (surf-fsLR-32k_desc-timeseries_clean.shape.gii).

 # Set the path to the the functional connectome